SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Special Abilities, and a description of your character.
 These give you an idea about the kind of character that you’re playing.
 The equipment paragraph lists the items your character can use during the game.
-Below the description of the character, you’ll ﬁnd “Funds” and “Credits,” which are two similar methods of measuring how much wealth your character can usually get at without too much diﬃculty.
+Below the description of the character, you’ll ﬁnd "Funds" and "Credits," which are two similar methods of measuring how much wealth your character can usually get at without too much difficulty.
-On the next line is “Strength Damage,” which shows how much harm your character can cause with brute force.
-Next to Strength Damage is “Move.”
+On the next line is "Strength Damage," which shows how much harm your character can cause with brute force.
+Next to Strength Damage is "Move."
 This characteristic lists the number of meters your character can easily walk in ﬁve seconds.

 Below that are Body Points, Wound levels, and the related Body